gvwilson/thirdbit/_posts/2010/2010-04-21-ill-informed-commentary-considered-harmful.md

   <li>"Furthermore, real projects are usually too difficult for college seniors."
 Crap.
 There are projects of all shapes and sizes out there, from porting Django to Python 3 down to tweaking the web site for a local community group.</li>
   <li>"Other capstone computing courses have students working individually on imaginary projects, giving them a chance to build something they own."
 OK.</li>
   <li>"Unfortunately, this may give students a poor understanding of the real world."
 Well, sure, if it's done badly, and the same can be said of any coursework.</li>
   <li>"Finally, we do students a disservice if capstone courses give them the impression they are likely to become professional programmers."
-Ah, now we come to it...</li>
+Ah, now we come to it…</li>
 </ul>
 </li>
 </ol>
 That last point is, I think, the hinge of the whole article.
 Wright thinks that most CS graduates are going to go off and do things that aren't programming (like, you know, building web applications 'n' stuff), and that having them do a big programming project in their final year is therefore misleading.
 His solution?
 <blockquote>I believe part of the answer lies in industry best practices like those captured in the IT Infrastructure Library (ITIL) and the corresponding international standard—ISO 20000.
-So I suggest...that capstone programming projects be replaced with the following internships:
+So I suggest…that capstone programming projects be replaced with the following internships:
 <ul>
   <li>Service desk (first-line customer support).</li>
   <li>Change management.</li>